 19.50 Linear Feet

-The Bennett Reimer Collection papers covers the period from 1956 to 2013.
-The collection consists of published works and accompanying materials, including his book A Philosophy of Music Education, first published in 1970, unpublished works, journal articles, guest lecture materials and drafts of speeches given by Reimer, and materials related to Reimer’s textbooks on music for grades one through eight, Silver Burdett Music, which were widely used throughout the United States and the world for two decades.
+The Bennett Reimer papers cover the period from 1956 to 2013.
+The papers consist of published works and accompanying materials, including his book A Philosophy of Music Education, first published in 1970, unpublished works, journal articles, guest lecture materials and drafts of speeches given by Reimer, and materials related to Reimer’s textbooks on music for grades one through eight, Silver Burdett Music, which were widely used throughout the United States and the world for two decades.

 Bennett Reimer (1932-2013) was an American music educator and scholar.
 He received a Bachelors degree from the State University of New York at Fredonia in 1954, and later received an MS and Ed.D from the University of Illinois at Urbana-Champaign in 1955 and 1963.